Rodrigue Beaubois: Dallas Mavericks (2009–2013)

 Beaubois was an early entry candidate for the 2007 and 2008 NBA draft before withdrawing his name from consideration.
 Prior to the NBA draft, Beaubois caught the attention of scouts at the NBA Draft Combine with his measurements, boasting a 6' 9.75" wingspan (which is extraordinarily long, given his height) and 39" vertical leap.
 He was selected 25th overall in the 2009 NBA draft by the Oklahoma City Thunder, who traded him, along with a future 2nd round draft pick, to the Dallas Mavericks for Byron Mullens, the 24th overall pick in the 2009 NBA draft.

 Playing only 3 minutes, Beaubois made his NBA debut against the Los Angeles Lakers.
 On 5 March 2010, Beaubois scored 22 points against the Sacramento Kings, becoming the first Maverick rookie to score 20 or more points since Maurice Ager in 2007.
 22 days later, Beaubois scored a career-high 40 points and made a rookie record of 9 of 11 three-pointers against fellow rookie Steph Curry and the Golden State Warriors.
 Moreover, he became the first rookie in NBA history to shoot at least 50 percent from the floor, 40 percent from 3-point range, and 80 percent from the free throw line.
 He became the third Maverick rookie with 40 or more points in a game.
 The Mavericks finished the season with a 55–27 record, clinching the second seed in the Western Conference.
 In the first round of the 2010 NBA Playoffs, Dallas faced their rival the San Antonio Spurs.
 The Mavericks were down by 22 points in the first half of Game 6.
-Needing a spark to the offense, coach Rick Carlisle subbed Beaubois in and he led them back into the game scoring 16 points, however the Mavericks lost the game and series.
+Needing a spark to the offense, coach Rick Carlisle subbed Beaubois in and he led them back into the game scoring 16 points, although the Mavericks lost the game and series.